syncfusion-content/flutter-docs/Flutter/cartesian-charts/legend.md

 ## Customize the legend position

-Places the legend in custom position.
-If the [offset]() has been set, the legend is moved from its actual position.
-For example, if the [position](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendPosition-class.html) is `top`, then the legend will be placed in the top but in the position added to the actual top position.
+Places the legend in custom position.If the [offset]() has been set, the legend is moved from its actual position.For example, if the [position](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendPosition-class.html) is `top`, then the legend will be placed in the top but in the position added to the actual top position.
 Also, the legend will not take a dedicated position for it and will be drawn on the top of the chart's plot area.

 {% highlight dart %}